 Steel Crampons: (R) Flexible or semi-flexible.
 New-matic crampons are the easiest to put on with cold fingers.
 Only modern strap on, step-in, or 'new-matic' crampons are acceptable.
 Older Scottish style strap-on crampons are not adequate.

-• Examples: Petzl Irvis, Black Diamond Contact Strap, Grivel G12
+• Examples: Petzl Irvis, Grivel G12, Black Diamond Sabertooth or Contact Strap